titola/neuropa/README.md

 # Analysis of an electromagnetic attack

-I noticed the attack voice-to-skull the last year, July 15th 2017.
+I noticed the attack voice-to-skull on July 15th 2017.

 The artificial and natural deficiency coordinates the sequences and the psychology of the dialogues, often offensive, and the interferences to